rogerhu/compsci_guides/Greedy-Algorithms.md

 For some programming problems you may find that there is a 'greedy' way to solve it.
 A greedy approach means that at every step we take the best option for us with the current circumstances.
+In CS speak, if locally optimal choices lead to a global optimum and the subproblems are optimal, then the greedy algorithm works.

 For example, consider the following situation:
 **There is a pile of coins containing: 2 quarters, 3 dimes, and 10 pennies**